Yed-Kingas/Program_files/README.md

 <br>
 This is my first git repository.
 <br>
-In this file, I'll add some program codes in C and Python.
+In this repo, I'll add some codes in C and Python.
 These codes are the assignments given my our college TINT